 The management have considered and assessed reasonably possible changes of key assumptions and have not identified any instances that could cause the carrying amount of the goodwill to exceed its recoverable amount.

 10. OTHER INVESTMENT

-Group and Company
+Group a Group and Company

+2023 2022

-2022 RM 2021 RM
+RM RM

-Unquoted equity investment in a Malaysian corporation at fair value through other comprehensive income ("FVOCI") 22,000,000 22,000,000
+Unquoted equity investment in a Malaysian corporation at fair value

+through profit or loss ("FVTPL") 1 22,000,000